 Different early retirement provisions apply to members who start their pension after being deferred members.
 Read starting your deferred pension to learn more about these provisions.

 The earliest unreduced date is that date at which you qualify for an early unreduced pension.

-If you retire before age 65, you also receive a bridge benefit – an additional pension (also calculated using a formula) paid from your retirement date, until you turn 65.
+If you retire before age 65, and you were earning a pension in DBprime, you also receive a bridge benefit – an additional pension (also calculated using a formula) paid from your retirement date, until you turn 65.
 If your pension is reduced, so is your bridge benefit.

 Calculating your pension

 The formula used to calculate your pension is the same formula used for each Plan member.
 The variables in the formula are a) your earnings and b) your years of service, and c) your age at retirement.
 Your age determines if your pension is reduced or unreduced.
 One of the advantages of belonging to a Defined Benefit pension plan like the CAAT Plan, is that since your pension is based on a formula, you can predict your approximate pension income and identify the best time for you to retire.

 DBprime annual pension formula

 1.3% x highest average earnings to AYMPE x pensionable service